Friday, November 2, 2012

 Tuesday, May 29, 2012

-Bacon Gouda Patties
+Bacon Gouda Burgers

 We made this delicious burger for Memorial Day.
 The recipe looks pretty simple but sometimes there are additional steps needed in order to properly prepare a dish.